Call 24/7 Free Consult (888) 782-9090

 How are we different?

-As a local attorney Flora personally oversees all cases for her injured clients putting her 47 years experience to negotiate top settlements.
+As a Kentucky automobile accident lawyer, Flora personally oversees all cases for her injured clients putting her 47 years of experience to negotiate top settlements.

 How are we paid?